 These arrangements relating to rental increases and decreases do not apply to Scotland.
 The Scottish government does not stipulate a basis upon which rents charged for social housing in Scotland should be increased.
-There are, however, provisions in the Scottish Social Housing Charter (the Charter), a document issued by the Scottish Ministers which sets out the standards and outcomes which Scottish registered social landlords (Scottish RSLs) should aim to achieve when performing housing activities, in relation to rent setting.
+There are, however, provisions in the Scottish Social Housing Charter (the Charter), a document issued by the Scottish Ministers and most recently updated on 1st April, 2017 which sets out the standards and outcomes which Scottish registered social landlords (Scottish RSLs) should aim to achieve when performing housing activities, in relation to rent setting.
 The powers of Scottish Ministers to prepare and publish the Charter are contained in the Housing (Scotland) Act 2010 (the 2010 Act) and the Scottish Housing Regulator may take enforcement action against a Scottish RSL for failure to comply with the terms of the Charter.
+The current revised Charter is expected to remain in force for five years, and be replaced on 1st April, 2022 after consultation with stakeholders in 2021.